gaurigiri777-prog/AI-CHATBOT-WITH-NLP/README.md

 🧩 How It Works (Simplified)

-User input is cleaned, tokenized, and stemmed
+1. User input is cleaned, tokenized, and stemmed

-All patterns (training phrases) are vectorized
+2. All patterns (training phrases) are vectorized

-Cosine similarity finds the closest matching intent

-A random response from that intent is sent back
+3. A random response from that intent is sent back

-If no pattern matches → default fallback response
+4. If no pattern matches → default fallback response

 📈 Future Enhancements